thehugozhang/airbnb-price-predictor/README.md

 # airbnb-price-predictor

-This repo (airbnb-price-predictor) contains our team's code that analyzes New York City Airbnb listings to understand which features of an Airbnb listing have the greatest impact on its pricing rate.
+This repo contains our team's code that analyzes New York City Airbnb listings to understand which features of an Airbnb listing have the greatest impact on its pricing rate.

 ## Files